MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 - Set rule conditions based on evidence types such as AMSI script, WMI event, and scheduled tasks.

-- Set rule conditions when part of the detected evidence, parent process, and part of the triggering evidence subgroup properties are present.
+- Set rule conditions when part of the detected evidence, parent process, or part of the triggering evidence subgroup properties are present.

 - Set advanced conditions on multiple IOCs (indicators) using AND, OR, and grouping options.
 IOCs are indicators such as files, processes, and evidence that trigger the alert.

 - Then apply the rule on the selected alert or any alert type that meets rule conditions.